 Early Decision vs. Early Action: Your Law School Applications

-That said, there are certain situations in which it makes more sense to submit your applications later in the cycle.
-For instance, it’s always better to apply later in the cycle with a higher LSAT score – so if you’re retaking the LSAT (or are taking it for the first time), don’t stress about getting your applications in early.
-You should aim to have everything submitted by the time scores are released so that your application is good to go, but other than that, just focus on getting an awesome LSAT score.
+That said, there are certain situations where it makes more sense to submit your applications later in the cycle.
+For instance, it’s always better to apply later with a higher LSAT score, so if you’re retaking the LSAT don’t stress about getting your applications in early.
+You should aim to have everything submitted by the time scores are released but your primary focus should be on getting an awesome LSAT score.

 Search the Blog

 Sign up for a free Blueprint LSAT account and get access to a free trial of the Self-Paced Course and a free practice LSAT with a detailed score report, mind-blowing analytics, and explanatory videos.Learn More

 General LSAT Advice How to Get a 180 on the LSAT

 Entertainment Revisiting Elle's LSAT Journey from Legally Blonde